ajvdw/esp-ebus-configuration/README.md

 # esp-ebus-configuration
-JSON config files to be used with an esp-ebus adapter running 'internal' firware
+JSON config files to be used with an esp-ebus adapter running 'internal' firmware